-- Take careful notes of what is said.
-They will not ask any questions which seem to be leading. - Record only the facts, preferably in the words and language used by the client. - Explain to the client that they will discussed this with the Advice Manager and that confidentiality might be breached.
-The client should also be told that the issue may be reported externally to appropriate services such as the NSPCC, the Police, or local authority Social Work Services. - Where the Advice Manager is informed by a client of such situations, the will discuss with an appropriate member of Strath Union's Senior Management Team. - The Advice Manager in consultation with the SMT if required will decide whether a breach of confidentiality is appropriate. - The Advice Manager will consider if any further actions are required on a caseby-case basis and may consult Advice UK, the University of Strathclyde, or insurers. - Encourage the client to report the matter to the local authority or the Police, the NSPCC, or another specialist organisation.
+- Take careful notes of what is said and must not ask any questions which seem to be "leading". - Record only the facts, preferably in the language and words used by the client. - Explain to the client that they'll discuss this with the Advice Manager and that confidentiality might be breached.
+The client should also be told that the issue may be reported externally to appropriate services such as the National Society for the Prevention of Cruelty to Children (NSPCC), the Police or local authority Social Work services. - Where the Advice Manager is informed by a client of such situations, they will discuss with an alternative appropriate member of Strathclyde Students' Union's Senior Management Team (SMT). - The Advice Manager in consultation with the SMT if necessary will decide whether a breach is appropriate. - The Advice Manager will consider if any further actions are required on a caseby-case basis and may consult Advice UK, or the service's insurers. - The Advice Manager in consultation with the rest of the SMT if appropriate will decide whether a breach is appropriate. - The Deputy Chief Executive will then consider any further actions on a caseby-case basis, but may consult Advice UK, or the insurers. - Encourage the client to report the matter the local authority or the Police, the NSPCC, or another specialist organisation.

-If the client indicates that they are willing to contact another organisation, the adviser will offer the client use of a private interview room where they can call the appropriate authorities.
+If the client indicates that they are willing to contact the local authority or the Police, the adviser will offer the client a private interview room where they can call the appropriate authorities themselves.

-In cases where the client does not wish to contact the appropriate authorities, the Advice Manager will consider whether a breach of confidentiality is appropriate and may consult the SMT or a relevant independent charity or other organisation with expertise in this area for advice.
+In cases where the client does not wish to contact the appropriate authorities, the Advice Manager will consider whether a breach of confidentiality is appropriate and may consult the Chief Executive Officer or a relevant independent charity or other organisation with expertise in this area for advice.